When drawing a firearm from a durable and concealed IWB holster, there are a few things we all need to know.

 Again, using your weak hand, lift your shirt.

 Re-holster slowly and carefully.
 When you re-holster, watch your gun go into the IWB holster until it is fully seated.
-Luckily, you might have a holster that clings securely to your side to keep you a peace of mind.
+Luckily, you might have a pocket holster that clings securely to your side to keep you a peace of mind.

 Be sure to practice drawing and re-holstering your weapon from an IWB holster so you’re ready if you ever need to be.
 Having muscle memory is the only way to draw your firearm quickly and efficiently under stress.
 It takes a ton of practice to develop muscle memory.

 We all pray that we will never need to draw our weapon for self-defense.